Bystander subdues suspect who fatally stabbed woman, dog at San Dimas park

 He added that the intervention likely saved the lives of other people at the park.

-"True hero, that guy was out to kill anybody and everybody ....
-Who knows how many more people he would've taken."
+"That guy was out to kill anybody and everybody ....
+Who knows how many more people he would've taken?"

 Bystander subdues suspect who fatally stabbed woman, dog at San Dimas park